ZhengHSI/COAT-INT8/README.md

 - [2025/01] COAT is accepted by ICLR 2025!
 - [2024/10] [[paper]](https://arxiv.org/abs/2410.19313) is on arxiv!

-## 📚 Abstract
-FP8 training has emerged as a promising method for improving training efficiency.
-Existing frameworks accelerate training by applying FP8 computation to linear layers while leaving optimizer states and activations in higher precision, which fails to fully optimize memory usage.
-This paper introduces COAT (**C**ompressing **O**ptimizer States and **A**ctivations for FP8 **T**raining), a novel FP8 training framework designed to significantly reduce memory footprint when training large models.

-COAT addresses current limitations through two key innovations: (1) **Dynamic Range Expansion**, which aligns optimizer state distributions more closely with the FP8 representation range, thereby reducing quantization error, and (2) **Mixed-Granularity Activation Quantization**, which optimizes activation memory using a combination of per-tensor and per-group quantization strategies.

-Experiments demonstrate that COAT effectively reduces end-to-end training memory footprint by **1.54×** compared to BF16 while achieving nearly lossless performance across various tasks, such as Large Language Model pretraining and fine-tuning and Vision Language Model training.
-COAT also achieves a **1.43×** end-to-end training speedup compared to BF16, performing on par with or surpassing TransformerEngine's speedup.
-COAT enables efficient full-parameter training of large models on fewer GPUs, and facilitates doubling the batch size in distributed training settings, providing a practical solution for scaling large-scale model training.

 ## ⚙️ Installation
 ```bash
 git clone --recurse-submodules https://github.com/NVlabs/COAT.git